When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 What to expect from Samsung's next flagship phone trio

 The next generation Samsung Galaxy should be near the top of anyone’s upcoming phones list.
-The upcoming flagship may still be months away at this point, but now that Apple has revealed its latest crop of iPhones, all attention has shifted onto what will be Samsung’s inevitable reply: the Galaxy S25 series.
+The inbound flagship is likely just months away at this point, and now Apple has released its latest crop of iPhones all attention has shifted onto what will be Samsung’s reply: the Galaxy S25 series.

-With rumours and leaks starting to pick up steam, we’re starting to paint a clearer picture on what to expect from the Galaxy S25.
-It has a high bar to clear, as the Galaxy S24 Ultra remains one of the best all-rounder Android phones out there, and still has the edge on every rival in one or two key areas.
+Rumours and leaks have really picked up steam recently, painting a much clearer picture on what to expect from the Galaxy S25 and Galaxy S25 Ultra.
+The latter has a high bar to clear, as the Galaxy S24 Ultra remains one of the best all-rounder Android phones out there.
 Here’s everything expected, plus a wish list of features we’d love to see make the cut.

 Samsung Galaxy S24 hands-on lead